buttplugio/buttplug/buttplug/README.md

 See [IOSTIndex](https://iostindex.com) for a full list of supported hardware (Filter on "Buttplug Rust").

+## Documentation and Examples

+To learn how to use the Buttplug Library, check out the [Buttplug Developer Guide](https://docs.buttplug.io/docs).
+Examples are included in this guide, and for Rust specifically, can be found [in the examples directory of the docs repo](https://github.com/buttplugio/docs.buttplug.io/tree/master/examples/rust).

 ## Compiling

 On Windows and macOS, running `cargo build` should suffice for building the project.
 All